Avinava/Enhanced-Visualforce-Pageblock-Table-Component/README.md

 Features
 -
- -Adds sorting capability to your pageblock table without any extra coding -Adds pagination capability without any coding
+ * Adds sorting capability to your pageblock table without any extra coding
+ * Adds pagination capability without any coding

 Version